reflectoring/reflectoring.github.io/content/blog/2024/2024-07-12-junit5-functional-interfaces.md

 The `testAssertTimeoutPreemptivelyWithExecutable()` method demonstrates how to use the `assertTimeoutPreemptively()` method with two executables to verify the sorting of a list of numbers.

-In the first `assertAll()` block, the method asserts that the execution throws a `AssertionFailedError` when sorting the list with a preemptive timeout of 1 second.
+In the first `assertAll()` block, the method asserts that the execution throws an `AssertionFailedError` when sorting the list with a preemptive timeout of 1 second.
 The `assertTimeoutPreemptively()` method attempts to sleep for the 2-second delay before sorting the numbers.
 Since the delay exceeds the 1-second timeout, the assertion fails, and it throws the `AssertionFailedError`.
 The `noChanges` executable then verifies that the list remains unchanged, confirming that `assertTimeoutPreemptively()` preemptively stopped the sorting operation.

 In the second `assertAll` block, the method asserts that we do not get any exception when sorting the list with a preemptive timeout of 5 seconds.
 The `assertTimeoutPreemptively()` method again attempts to sleep for the 2-second delay before sorting the numbers.
 This time, the delay is within the 5-second timeout, it does not throw any exception.
 Finally, `checkSorting` executable confirms that the execution has sorted the list correctly.